UniversityOfHelsinkiCS/esitieto/documentation/developer/testing.md

 # E2E Testing

 We use Cypress to handle E2E testing,  and agreed to place them in a more centralized locations unlike the unit tests.
-These are NOT part of any CI/CD and were run manually.
+These are not part of any CI/CD and were run manually.

 # REST